iknek/DAT257-Agile-Project/README.md

 Breakdown of contributions:
 Because we worked in pairs and never contributed individually to the git repository, we think that the use of gitinspector would misrepresent our actual contributions.

+Branches:
+There are two branches in this repo, one branch called "code", for the source code and apk of the application and another branch called "reflections", there you can find individual reflections from team members and information on our project scope and a link to our trello board.